 Then there’s Parker.
 I can count on my fingers the number of times he’s wanted something from the vending machine or when we’ve had to nudge him away from it.
 I’ve sometimes wondered why he doesn’t seem to want the vending machine fare as much as other kids.
-Now I think I know one reason why: because it’s not being sold to him by commercials.
+Now I think I know one reason why: because it’s

 As a new report from the Kaiser Family Foundation showed last week, children and teens get bombarded with thousands of food ads yearly.
 So many, in fact, that they add up to 51 hours of viewing time yearly for kids ages 8 to 12; nearly 41 hours for those 13 to 17 and about 30 hours among those 2 to 7.

 That might not be a problem if the ads promoted nutritious fare, such as fruit, vegetables, whole grains and low-fat dairy products.
 But the report — the largest ever conducted of food marketing to children and teens — highlights how TV commercials tout mostly junk food.
 Candy and snacks accounted for a third of the food commercials, while 28 percent were for cereals, many of them loaded with added sugar, and 10 percent were for fast food.